RoutedDart/carbon/docs/addition_and_subtraction.md

   fully supported.
 - `rawAdd()`/`rawSub()` helpers from PHP are not exposed; use `add()` with a `Duration` instead when you want to bypass locale-aware tweaks.
-- `carbonize()` and `shiftTimezone()` setters documented under addition/sub are not implemented yet, so ported examples should stick to the provided helper methods.